CODARcode/z-checker-installer/README.md

 Web installation allows to install a web server on the local machine, such that you can visualize the data through a local webpage and other people can view the data/results via that page if public ip is provided. z-checker-web-install.sh

+### Add a new compressor
+1. Make a monitoring program (e.g., called testfloat_CompDecomp.c) for your compressor.
+An example can be found in SZ/example/testfloat_CompDecomp.c, which is used for SZ compressor.)
+2. Modify the manageCompressor.cfg based on the workspaceDir on your computer and directory containing the compiled executable monitoring program.
+3. Suppose the new compressor's name is zz and the compression mode is called 'best'; then, run the following command to add the new compressor:
+        ./manageCompressor -a zz -m best -c manageCompressor.cfg
+4. Then, open errBounds.cfg to modify the error bounds for the new compressor; and also modify the comparison cases as follows (the compressor name 'zz_b' was set in manageCompressor.cfg): comparisonCases="sz_f(1E-1),sz_d(1E-1),zfp(1E-1) sz_f(1E-2),sz_d(1E-2),zfp(1E-2)" --> comparisonCases="sz_f(1E-1),sz_d(1E-1),zfp(1E-1),zz_b(1E-2) sz_f(1E-2),sz_d(1E-2),zfp(1E-2),zz_b(1E-2)"
+5. Finally, create a test case like this: ./createZCCase.sh case_name
+6. Perform the assessment by runZCCase.sh.

+### Remove a compressor
+manageCompressor -d zc -m best -c manageCompressor.cfg